modernish/modernish/README.md

 * `-n` *number*: Stop processing after passing a total of *number* records to invocation(s) of *callback*.
 If `-n` is not supplied or *number* is 0, all records are passed, except those skipped using `-s`.
-* `-m` *length*: Pass at most *length* bytes of arguments to each call to *callback*.
-The default value depends on constraints set by the operating system.
-The length of each argument is rounded up to a multiple of 8 bytes.
+* `-m` *length*: Set the maximum argument length in bytes of each *callback* command call, including the *callback* command argument(s) and the current batch of up to *quantum* input records.
+The length of each argument is increased by 1 to account for the terminating null byte.
+The default maximum length depends on constraints set by the operating system for invoking external commands.
 If *length* is 0, this limit is disabled.
 * `-c` *quantum*: Pass at most *quantum* arguments at a time to each call to *callback*.
 If `-c` is not supplied or if *quantum* is 0, the number of arguments per invocation is not limited except by `-m`; whichever limit is